“If you want to find the secrets of the universe, think in terms of energy, frequency and vibration.”

 ― Nikola Tesla

-Ubiquitous oscillations of the universe: Earth circles the Sun, Moon circles the Earth, Earth circles around itself.
-Water circles from clouds to rapids, to rivers, to lakes, to oceans and back into the clouds.
+Ubiquitous oscillations of the universe: The Earth circles the Sun, the Moon circles the Earth, the Earth circles around itself.
+Water circles from clouds to rapids, to lakes, to oceans and back into the clouds.
 Animals and humans follow a circadian rhythm, female mammals the menstrual cycle.
-Cycles equal to oscillations, like metronomes, with a certain phase.
+Cycles equal to oscillations, like a warehouse full of metronomes, each one with a certain phase.
 Energy transforms through vibrations, the world without stillness is in constant periodic motion.
-In untouched nature the oscillations become coherent, reaching collective resonance.
+In the untouched nature, the oscillations become coherent, reaching a collective resonance.

 Resonance equals to harmony, which is psychologically observed as pleasant, calming and “how it is supposed to be”.
 Sound waves, when they are in harmony, create something divine called music.
 Bodies moving in harmony create the aesthetics of dance.
 Sometimes we do not notice the harmony, it is so natural that we take it for granted.
-But when we run out of such a resonance, we struggle and suffer, and long for the smooth state when we were floating with ease.
+But when we run out of such a resonance, we struggle and suffer, and long for the smooth state when we were in unison with our environment and ourselves.

-Contemporary lifestyle pushes us out of our natural oscillation frequencies.
+The demanding contemporary lifestyle may push us out of our natural oscillation frequencies.
 Climate change disturbs the cycles of the nature causing hurricanes, thunderstorms, floods, and earthquakes.
-Sedentary life with screens and artificial light disturbs our natural circadian rhythm, supresses the flow of speech and singing, and takes away our rhythmical movements, such as walking, running and swimming.
+Sedentary and solitary life with screens and artificial light disturbs our natural circadian rhythm, suppresses the flow of conversation, and takes away our rhythmical movements, such as walking, running and swimming.

-To explore the collective harmonious space on a WiseMotion masterclass, we create a safe and inspiring dance environment.
-All the participants are active creators of the sensory-kinetic-social space.
+To explore the collective harmonious space, we create a safe and inspiring environment for creative movement.
+On the WiseMotion workshops, all the participants are active creators of the sensory-kinetic-social space.
 First, the participants are gently invited to the calm state of being.
-Then, they are welcomed to a dance journey by guiding them through a collective improvisation.
+Then, they are welcomed to a journey of movement by guiding them through a collective improvisation.
 Can we create and maintain the harmony?

 For workshop booking inquiries, please contact email@example.com